 Considerations: If you have super sensitive skin, beard oil can actually make your problems worse by clogging your pores.
 Not to mention, too much oil can be a contributing cause of dandruff in the first place.

 If you on the go and haven’t had time to wash your beard, a little beard oil will often prevent light flaking.

 See the: Top 13 best beard oils for men and where to buy them here.

 Brush, Wash and Exfoliate

-Pick up a two-sided brush with course and soft sides.
+Pick up a two-sided brush like the Annie 2 Way Wooden Military Brush, which has a course side and a soft side.
 Brush away.
 The key here is to distribute natural oils more easily.